noah978/Delta-Docs/Skin-Filter-Examples.md

   }
 }
 ```
-Makes the colors 50% more monochrome.
+Makes the colors 50% closer to the color gray.

 ## CICategoryCompositeOperation